 The credit risk exposure of the Company is non-repayment of the carrying amounts of the financial assets.
-For underwriting and warranty services, the balance due from Product Care Administration Services (NZ) Ltd (PCASNZ) is \$972,156 (2020: \$1,085,600).
+For underwriting and warranty services, the balance due from Brightside Co Administration Services (NZ) Ltd (BCASNZ) (formerly known as Product Care Administration Services (NZ) Ltd) is \$903,353 (2021: \$972,156).
 This balance is expected to be settled within 30 days of the balance date.